This program is worth 1.5 CME credits.

 Course Director: Jeffrey R. Buchhalter, MD, FAAN

-Learning Objectives: Upon completion, participants should be able to: • Choose the appropriate diagnosis code for a service • Be aware of the mechanics of the system and its updates • Begin preparing for ICD-10-CM implementation • Identify the differences between ICD-9-CM and ICD-10-CM
+Learning Objectives: Upon completion, participants should be able to: • Understand the differences between ICD-9-CM and ICD-10-CM • Be aware of the mechanics of the ICD-10-CM system and its updates • Evaluate your preparation for ICD-10-CM implementation and if you are on track • Create a training plan for the October 1, 2014 implementation date

-Accreditation: The American Academy of Neurology (AAN)/ American Academy of Neurology Institute (AANI) (fka, American Academy of Neurology) is accredited by the Accreditation Council for Continuing Medical Evaluation (ACCME) to sponsor continuing medical education (CME) for physicians.
+Accreditation: The American Academy of Neurology Institute (AANI) (fka, American Academy of Neurology) is accredited by the Accreditation Council for Continuing Medical Evaluation (ACCME) to sponsor continuing medical education (CME) for physicians.

 American Medical Association Physician Recognition Award™ The AAN/AANI designates this educational activity for a maximum of 1.5 credits of AMA PRA Category1 Credits™.
 Physicians should claim only those hours of credit that they actually spend in the educational activity.

 Instructions: Instructions on how to access the webinar will be sent directly via email approximately 48 hours prior to the live event.
 This will include any website and/or dial-in instructions.
+The recording of the live webinar is presented in video format with informative slides and narration by the course director Jeffrey R. Buchhalter, MD, FAAN.
+Controls for pausing, forwarding and reversing through the presentation are presented at the bottom of the screen.
 Following the webinar, participants will be required to submit a brief evaluation of the event to obtain CME credits.

-Staff Contact Information: Please contact Christi Kokaisel at firstname.lastname@example.org with any questions regarding this CME activity.
+Staff Contact Information: Please contact Christi Kokaisel at firstname.lastname@example.org with any questions regarding this online CME activity.

-Software/Hardware Needs: An internet connection and speakers or a telephone are required to participate in the presentation.
+Software/Hardware Needs: An internet connection and speakers or headphones are required to view the presentation.

-Policy on Privacy and Confidentiality: The AAN/AANI will keep confidential and not disclose AAN/AANI member and non-member information collected through this online CME activity.
-The AAN/AANI has adopted and adheres to the Privacy Statement accessible at: http://www.aan.com/globals/axon/assets/3269.pdf
+Policy on Privacy and Confidentiality: The AANI/AAN will keep confidential and not disclose AANI/AAN member and non-member information collected through this online CME activity.
+The AANI/AAN has adopted and adheres to the Privacy Statement accessible at: http://www.aan.com/globals/axon/assets/3269.pdf

-Copyright: The AAN/AANI owns copyright in the materials used for the webinar “ICD-10: What You Need to Know for 2012” that is presented live on November 8, 2011.
+Copyright: The AANI/AAN owns copyright in the materials used for the webinar “ICD-10: Are You Prepared?” presented live on October 16, 2012.

 Estimated time to complete: 100 minutes

-CME The AAN/AANI designates this educational activity for a maximum of 1.5 CME credits.
+CME The AANI/AAN designates this educational activity for a maximum of 1.5 CME credit.
 Physicians should claim only those hours of credit that they actually spend in the educational activity.
-CME is available for one year from date of release, November 8, 2011.
-No CME for this program will be provided after one year unless the program is reviewed by the AAN/AANI and found current and eligible for CME.
+CME is available for one year from date of release, October 16, 2012.
+No CME for this program will be provided after one year unless the program is reviewed by the AAN and found current and eligible for CME.